-

 “del Fondatore” Lambrusco di Sorbara DOC 2025 brut

-Cleto Chiarli travelled to Paris in 1900.
-In his luggage: bottles of his Lambrusco, fermented using the old method – fermentation in the bottle, no intervention, no dosage.
-The jury of the World Exhibition awarded him the "Mention Honourable".
-A century later, the Wine Spectator voted Fondatore one of the top 100 wines in the world.
-The secret is the process.
-While the market favours Charmat, Chiarli 1860 sticks to the Metodo Ancestrale for del Fondatore, with the second fermentation taking place in the bottle.
-This is followed by six months of maturation on the lees.
+In 1900, Cleto Chiarli travelled to Paris.
+In his luggage: bottles of his Lambrusco, fermented using the traditional method – fermentation in the bottle, no intervention, no dosage.
+The jury at the World Exhibition awarded him the "Mention Honorable".
+A century later, *Wine Spectator* selected the Fondatore for its Top 100 Wines of the World.
+The secret lies in the method.
+Whilst the market favours the Charmat method, Chiarli 1860 continues to use the *Metodo Ancestrale* for the Fondatore, with the second fermentation taking place in the bottle.
+This is followed by six months' ageing on the lees.
 No dosage.
-The result is a Lambrusco that can be traced back through the vintages – and which shows what this wine sounded like long before anyone had the idea of making it sweet.
+The result is a Lambrusco whose vintages can be traced back – and which reveals what this wine tasted like long before anyone had the idea of making it sweet.

 - Grape variety: 100% Lambrusco Sorbara